 - Students will ride the bus.

-- Chaperones can ride the bus…until it’s full.
-The rest can carpool behind.
+- Chaperones can not ride the bus…but can carpool behind.

 - Smaller siblings are not allowed to attend with us on this day…sorry!